ayselafsar/dicomviewer/README.md

 ### Features

-* **Viewer:** A DICOM viewer with basic image tools
+* **Viewer:** A DICOM viewer with basic imaging tools
 * **DICOM Dump:** A list of DICOM attributes displayed on the sidebar

 ### Installation

-1. Build the project by running `make` command or get the latest release.
-2. Copy the content of the built version or the latest release to `$nextcloud/apps/dicomviewer`
+On your Nextcloud, simply navigate to Apps > Multimedia > DICOM Viewer, and enable it.

+### Build

+Firstly, install NodeJS for JavaScript dependencies, then follow these steps:
+1. Run `make && make source` command to build source code
+2. Copy `build/artifacts/source/dicomviewer` into `path-to-nextcloud/apps`
-3. Enable the app.
+3. Enable the DICOM Viewer app

 ### Roadmap

 - Multiframe Support
 - DICOM Worklist
-- Touch Support